GustavoMedeirosCa/WordDay/README.md

-# WordDay
+WordDay is an engaging web application designed to stimulate your cognitive skills!
+This app generates three unique 6-letter words per day, challenging users to guess the correct word based on the clues provided.
+Exercise your mental skills and expand your vocabulary in a fun and interactive way.
-WordDay Web Application  Welcome to WordDay, an engaging web application designed to stimulate your cognitive skills!
-This application generates three unique 6-letter words each day, challenging users to guess the correct word based on provided hints.
-Exercise your mental prowess and expand your vocabulary in a fun and interactive way.
+Built using React.js, Node.js and mongoDB.